 The Attitude Control System (ACS) is in charge of the pointing of the satellite.
 After the ejection out of the rocket it needs to stabilize the satellite.
 During later mission stages the solar panels need to be pointed towards the sun, the camera towards earth, the FIPEX sensors into the flight direction or the antenna towards the ground.

-Besides these for CubeSats typical sensors the earth observation camera shall be tested as a sensor for attitude determination.
-It is going to take pictures of the horizon and the stars which then will be compared to a model of earth or a map of the stars.
+Besides these for CubeSats typical sensors the earth observation camera will be tested as a sensor for attitude determination.
+It will take pictures of the horizon and the stars which will then be compared to a model of earth or a map of the stars.
 The concept of star- and horizon trackers has been used on many satellites and is nothing new.
 However, using a commercial earth observation camera is a novel development.
 This is a technology demonstration which means that the system as a whole cannot be dependent on the camera as a sensor.
 If it works it promises much more accurate attitude information than the other sensors can provide.

 Onboard Data Handling

-- Logging of housekeeping data
+- the storage of housekeeping data.

-- Logging and processing of payload data
+- the storage and processing of payload data.

 - 400 MHz ARM9 processor

-- program memory: 1MB NOR Flash
+- Code storage: 1MB NOR Flash

 Electrical Power System